LL Cool J: 2006–2012: Exit 13 and touring

-2012–present: Authentic, G.O.A.T.
-2 and future projects
+2012–2023: Authentic, G.O.A.T.
+2 and recognition

 On October 6, 2012, LL Cool J released "Ratchet", a new single from his upcoming album titled Authentic Hip-Hop.
 Following that, on November 3, 2012, LL collaborated with Joe and the production duo Trackmasters on his second single, "Take It".

 On February 8, 2013, it was announced that the title of LL's upcoming album would be changed from Authentic Hip-Hop to Authentic, with a new release date of April 30, 2013.
 A new cover was also unveiled.
 At around the same time, it was announced that LL Cool J had collaborated with Van Halen guitarist Eddie Van Halen on two tracks on the album.

 On October 16, 2013, the Rock and Roll Hall of Fame announced LL Cool J as a nominee for inclusion in 2014.
 In October 2014, LL announced that his 14th studio album would be called G.O.A.T.
 2 and would be released in 2015.
 LL stated that "the concept behind the album was to give upcoming artists an opportunity to shine, and put myself in the position where I have to spit bars with some of the hardest rhymers in the game"; however, the album was put on hold.
 LL Cool J explained the reason for it, saying, "It was good but I didn't feel like it was ready yet."

 On January 21, 2016, LL received a star on the Hollywood Walk of Fame.

 In March 2016, LL announced his retirement on social media, but quickly walked back his announcement and indicated that a new album was on the way.
 LL hosted the Grammy Awards Show for five consecutive years, from the 54th Grammy Awards on February 12, 2012, through the 58th Grammy Awards on February 15, 2016.

 In October 2018, LL Cool J was nominated for the Rock and Roll Hall of Fame.
 In September 2019, it was announced that LL had re-signed to Def Jam for future album releases.
-His upcoming album will be produced by Q-Tip.

 On December 29, 2021, LL Cool J canceled his performance at Dick Clark's New Year's Rockin' Eve With Ryan Seacrest 2022 after testing positive for COVID-19.

-LL hosted the 2022 iHeartRadio Music Awards on March 22, 2022.
+LL Cool J hosted the 2022 iHeartRadio Music Awards on March 22, 2022.